-Entry to the Postgraduate Certificate in Medical Education requires a primary medical qualification.
+Entry to the Postgraduate Certificate of the MSc in Medical Education requires a primary medical qualification.
 Eligibility for the Postgraduate Diploma requires successful completion of the RCP/UCL Postgraduate Certificate in Medical Education.
 Eligibility for Master's level is dependent on successful completion of the RCP/UCL Postgraduate Diploma.

 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.